 Essential oils respond to the needs of the individual

 Some essential oils have chemical compounds that have many different properties.
 The essential oil will only perform actions that the body needs at this particular time.
 This is why the same essential oil may have different effects on different people or on the same person at different times.
 In the above example on synergy, we explained how the the blend of essential oils work together to fight acne.
 The antiseptic and anti-inflammatory actions are what acne prone skin needs.
 However, on a more mature skin type, the properties of astringency and cell regeneration would be more at play, in order to rejuvenate ageing skin.
 In clinical aromatherapy, for example, Clary Sage has properties that can help the skin, muscular aches and pains, menstrual problems, digestive problems, anxiety, stress and tension.
 If a client is experiencing menstrual problems, then Clary Sage will perform the action of helping to ease the menstrual problems, as this is what the clients body needs at that particular time.

 I hope this has been helpful and has sparked your interest into the wonderful world of essential oils.
-This is the first in a series of blogs on Aromatherapy so look out for number two next month on how smells can trigger long forgotten memories.
+This is the first in a series of blogs on Aromatherapy so look out for number two on how scent can trigger long forgotten memories.